-Use the seven-step inspection procedure described in Section 2 to inspect your combination vehicle.
-There are more things to inspect on a combination vehicle than on a single vehicle.
-(For example, tires, wheels, lights, reflectors, etc.) However, there are also some new things to check.
-These are discussed below.
+Use the 7-Step Inspection Method described in Section 2 to inspect your combination vehicle.
+There are more things to inspect on a combination vehicle than on a single vehicle, which are discussed below.

-Do these checks in addition to those already listed in Section 2, "Step 5: Do Walkaround Inspection."
+Walkaround Inspection - Perform the following checks in addition to those listed in Section 2: Step 5: Do Walkaround Inspection.